wizard04wsu/Class/README.md

 ```

-### <span id="super">Protected members</span>
+### Protected members

-Additionally, a class can give its descendants protected access to its private variables.
-Once <code>*Super*</code> is called within the constructor, the protected properties of its parent class are made available via the <code>*Super*.protected</code> object.
+A class can give its descendants protected access to its private variables.
+Once <code>*Super*</code> is called within the constructor, the protected properties of its parent class are made available via **<code>*Super*.protected</code>**.
 This object will be available to child classes as well; any additions/deletions/overloads of its members that are made here in the constructor will be reflected in the class' descendants.

 #### Example